lvapeab/sentence-selectioNN/README.md

 ```
 Peris Á., Chinea-Rios M., Casacuberta F.
 Neural Networks Classifier for Data Selection in Statistical Machine Translation.
-n Proceedings of EAMT, IN PRESS.
+In Proceedings of EAMT, IN PRESS.
 2017.
 ```